-We have entered into a controlled equity offering sales agreement with Cantor Fitzgerald & Co., or Cantor, under which we may issue and sell up to 5,000,000 shares of our common stock from time to time through Cantor acting as agent.
-The form of the sales agreement will be filed as an exhibit to a report filed under the Exchange Act and incorporated by reference in this prospectus supplement.
+We have entered into an amendment to our existing controlled equity offering sales agreement with Cantor Fitzgerald & Co., or Cantor, that provides for the issuance and sale by us of common shares having an aggregate offering price of up to \$44.0 million from time to time through Cantor acting as agent.
+Our existing sales agreement has been filed as an exhibit to our Current Report on Form 8-K filed with the Commission on January 6, 2011 and incorporated by reference in this prospectus supplement.
+The amendment to the sales agreement will be filed as an exhibit to a report filed under the Exchange Act and incorporated by reference in this prospectus supplement.
 The sales, if any, of shares made under the sales agreement will be made on the NASDAQ Global Market by means of ordinary brokers' transactions at market prices, in block transactions or as otherwise agreed by Cantor and us.
 We may instruct Cantor not to sell common stock if the sales cannot be effected at or above the price designated by us from time to time.
 We or Cantor may suspend the offering of common stock upon notice and subject to other conditions.
 As an agent, Cantor will not engage in any transactions that stabilize the price of our common stock.

 We will pay Cantor commissions for its services in acting as agent in the sale of common stock.
-Cantor will be entitled to compensation at a fixed commission rate up to 5.0% of the gross sales price per share sold.
-Assuming the sale of all 5,000,000 shares of common stock being offered in this offering at an assumed offering price of \$4.18 per share, which was the closing price of our common stock as reported on the NASDAQ Global Market on January 5, 2011, we estimate that the total expenses for the offering, excluding compensation payable to Cantor under the terms of the sales agreement, will be approximately \$175,000, which includes certain expense reimbursements payable to Cantor.
+Cantor will be entitled to compensation at a fixed commission rate of 3.0% of the gross sales price per share sold.
+Assuming the sale of shares of common stock having an aggregate offering price of \$44.0 million at an assumed offering price of \$6.43 per share, which was the last reported sale price of our common stock on the NASDAQ Global Market on September 18, 2012, we estimate that the total expenses for the offering, excluding compensation payable to Cantor under the terms of the sales agreement, will be approximately \$245,000, which includes certain expense reimbursements payable to Cantor.